EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 3. Offer salary transfer.
 If you are willing to move your salary account, say so.
 This is the strongest lever you have.
 Combine it with a competing offer and you are in a very strong position.

 4. Negotiate the processing fee too.
-The rate gets all the attention, but the processing fee (0.5% to 1% of the loan) is often easier to reduce.
-On a AED 1,600,000 loan, cutting the fee from 1% to 0.5% saves you AED 8,000 in a single conversation.
+The rate gets all the attention, but the processing fee (0% to 1% of the loan) is often easier to move.
+On a AED 1,600,000 loan, halving a full 1% fee saves you AED 8,000 in a single conversation, and getting it waived saves AED 16,000.
+A mortgage broker runs that negotiation as a matter of routine.
 Some banks waive it entirely for loans above AED 2,000,000.

 5. Time it well.
 Banks have quarterly targets.
 Applying in the last month of a quarter (March, June, September, December) sometimes yields better offers as mortgage officers push to hit numbers.